Automattic/jetpack/readme.txt

 * Monitor: email checkbox with a link to manage settings on WordPress.com. #5751
 * Related Posts: allow updating Related Posts options from the customizer. #4293
 * Related Posts: add a filter allowing site owners to customize the output of the Related Posts headline. #5740
+* Theme Tools: add new Content Options to the customizer for supported themes. #5825
 * Widgets: add Blog Stats, Authors, Follow, Milestone. #5497, #5511, #5615
 * Widgets: add Tumblr and Twitch to Social Media Icons Widget. #5777, #5799